ACADEMICS & PROGRAMS

 A key part of our program are the Travel Learning Opportunities, intentionally designed on the principle that great learning also happens outside the classroom.
 The travel experiences are offered both domestically and abroad, and include nature experiences which challenge their everyday routines, service experiences which open their eyes to other realities, and college experiences which broaden their horizons.
 All students will participate in the beginning of year California experience, and students in good standing will be eligible for participation in winter and spring experiences.

 The sports program and student clubs at JP STEM feature many opportunities for student leadership and initiative.
 Our freshman athletics will include basketball, volleyball and track.
-Clubs are inspired by the interest of the students, and the Student Government Association will have a decisive role in forming the culture and traditions of the school.
+Our clubs will grow out of student interest, and the Student Government Association will have a decisive role in forming the culture and traditions of the school.

-The one-on-one advising program connects each student with a personal advisor to help them grow academically and personally.
+A core piece is our one-on-one advising program.
+We connect each student with a personal advisor to help them grow academically and personally.
 In addition to the faculty and administrators of the school, our advisors are carefully selected parents and professionals who dedicate their time to be mentors and role models for the students.
 They help them navigate the resources and opportunities of the school to become self-advocators, and to form personal growth goals to fulfill their unique potential.